Zolpidem: Medical uses

 Zolpidem is labeled for short-term (usually about two to six weeks) treatment of insomnia at the lowest possible dose.
 It may be used for both improving sleep onset, sleep onset latency, and staying asleep.

 Guidelines from NICE, the European Sleep Research Society, and the American College of Physicians recommend medication for insomnia (including possible zolpidem) only as a second-line treatment after non-pharmacological treatment options have been tried (e.g. cognitive behavioral therapy for insomnia).
-This is based in part on a 2012 review which found that zolpidem's effectiveness is nearly as much due to psychological effects as to the medication itself.
+This is based in part on a 2012 review which found that Zolpidem's effectiveness is nearly as much due to psychological effects as to the medication itself.

+Increasingly, Zolpidem is being used off-label for the treatment of comatose or vegetative states for brain injuries originating outside of the brain stem.
+Additionally, it has been implicated in the treatment of aphasia after hypoxic stroke.
+While the full mechanism is currently unknown, GABA stimulation appears to create paradoxical excitement in the brain, leading to a gradual recovery of cognitive, speech, and motor function.
+As of 2026, the usage of Zolpidem for this purpose is scattered but has gradually increased since the breakthrough study published in 2007.

 Contraindications

 Use of zolpidem may impair driving skills with a resultant increased risk of road traffic accidents.
 This adverse effect is not unique to zolpidem but also occurs with other hypnotic drugs.
 Caution should be exercised by motor vehicle drivers.
 The U.S. Food and Drug Administration (FDA) recommends lower doses of zolpidem due to impaired function the day after taking it.

 Zolpidem should not be prescribed to older people, who are more sensitive to the effects of hypnotics including zolpidem, and are at an increased risk of falls and adverse cognitive effects, such as delirium and neurocognitive disorder.

 Animal studies have revealed evidence of incomplete ossification and increased intrauterine fetal death at doses greater than seven times the maximum recommended human dose or higher; however, teratogenicity was not observed at any dose level.
 There are no controlled data on human pregnancy.
 In one case report, zolpidem was found in cord blood at delivery.
 Zolpidem is recommended for use during pregnancy only when the benefits outweigh the risks.